pygridtools/drmaa-python/README.rst

 (DRMAA) bindings for Python.
 For more information `read the docs <http://drmaa-python.readthedocs.org>`__.

-If you simply want to run Python functions on a DRMAA-compatbile grid, use `GridMap <https://github.com/pygridtools/gridmap>`__.
+If you simply want to run Python functions on a DRMAA-compatible grid, use `GridMap <https://github.com/pygridtools/gridmap>`__.

 Requirements